apify/apify-docs/sources/platform/actors/development/actor_definition/environment_variables.md

 ---

+## System environment variables

-Aside from [custom environment variables](./source_code.md), the actor's process has several environment variables set to provide it with context:
+The actor's process has several environment variables set to provide it with context:

 | Environment Variable               | Description                                                                                                                                                                                                                |
 |------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|